 A result object MAY contain a property named fixes whose value is an array of one or more unique (§3.7.2) fix objects (§3.43).

-If fixes is absent, it SHALL default to an empty array.

 occurrenceCount property

 A result object MAY contain a property named occurrenceCount whose value is a positive integer specifying the number of times a result with theResult.correlationGuid (§3.24.4) has been observed.